Hornbill-Docs/esp-fundamentals/esp-fundamentals/productivity/ai-assist.md

 #### Has any consideration be given for what might happen if personal data is inputted and processed?
 > We do not feel there is a problem based on OpenAI current terms of use, but we recognize thad individual customers may well take a different view.
 This is why we provide the ability for individual customers to turn this feature off

-#### Can we get any technical documentation and any other statements that Hornbill might have prepared to allay any of the numerous concerns of these types
+#### Can we get any technical documentation and any other statements that Hornbill might have prepared to allay any of the numerous concerns of these types?
 > This is in the very early stages of development, today is very simple and does not warrant any significant documentation in its own right, its just a nicely done integration to an existing AI GenAI service.
 We are still deciding on exactly how this applies and will be used in the long term, we have limited internal technical documentation that would be customer-friendly, so at this time we do not.
 We would refer you to the [OpenAI API]( https://openai.com/product) documentation which will give you a lot more insight into how the GenAI system works.

 #### Does the feature offer insight into any of our Business-Specific process models and offer our users insight into how we can better use the Hornbill product?
-> No not at this time, its purely there as an assistive tool to help with generalized writing, grammar and general/generic knowledge access'''
+> No not at this time, its purely there as an assistive tool to help with generalized writing, grammar and general/generic knowledge access